conadv/ConAdv/README.md

 ## How to run the code

-To run models in the `models` subdirectory, you may need to add the top-level `/models` folder to the Python path with the command:
+To run models in the `models` subdirectory, you may need to add the model directory and the top-level `/models` folder to the Python path with the command:

 ```
+export MODEL_DIR="gs://lucas_time/model_2"
-export PYTHONPATH="$PYTHONPATH:/path/to/models"
+export PYTHONPATH="$HOME/ConAdv/models/"
 ```
 Then,
 ```